laxeye/zga/README.md

 * DFast
 * BioPython
 * blastn
+* NxTrim

 All of them may be installed using **conda**:

 It's highly recommended to create a new conda environment:

-`conda create -n newcoolenv python=3.7 fastqc ea-utils spades unicycler checkm-genome seqprep dfast bbmap blast biopython`
+`conda create -n newcoolenv python=3.7 fastqc ea-utils spades unicycler checkm-genome seqprep dfast bbmap blast biopython nxtrim`

 and activate it